0xMelkor/SMP3.0ConnectionLib/README.md

                 }
             });

-            // Starts connection attempt.
+            // Starts connection attempt and  x-smp-app-cid retrieval.
 Events are back reported to the delegate smpIntegration.connect(username, password);
         } catch (SmpExceptionInvalidInput ex) {
             // INVALID PARAMETERS ARE PROVIDED